reefab/yquake2/README.md

  * zlib1g-dev
  * libjpeg8-dev

-Follow the instructions from [The original README](https://github.com/reefab/yquake2/blob/raspberry/README) to build and install.
+Follow the instructions from [the original README](https://github.com/reefab/yquake2/blob/raspberry/README) to build and install.

 ## Notes